Amen and amen again! Thank you so much for stopping by and for your comment. Have a blessed and prosperous…

 Catherine, understood the needs of the poor, as well.
-Of higher social standing and also better educated than her husband, she, nevertheless, had compassion with the metropolitan poor as well as had actually started a job among London’s prostitutes.
-A solid supporter of women ministry, she preached as well as William and also just as well, if not better.
-Usually her speaking engagements were the major support for their growing family.
+Of higher social standing and also better educated than her husband, she, nevertheless, had compassion for the metropolitan poor as well as had actually started a job among London’s prostitutes.
+A solid supporter of women’s ministry, she preached as well as William and also just as well, if not better.
+Usually, her speaking engagements were the major support for their growing family.
 Thanks to her insistence on permitting females to preach, the Salvation Army had a bulk of women ministers from the beginning.

 - Booth-Tucker, F. de L. The Life of Catherine Booth the Mother of the Salvation Army.
 Revell, 1892.
 Source of the image.